Binz1mp/Youtube-Helper/README.md

 ## devlog (KST, UTC+09:00)
 #### 2022-03-14
-now collapse function works, but I need to make some to remain the collapsed status even after I reload the site.
+now collapse function works, but I need to make some to remain the collapsed status even after I reload the site. maybe I need to know how to deal with localStorage stuff.